A Virtual Reality Framework for Human-Robot Collaboration in Cloth Folding: Related Work

 Manipulating clothing items poses a significant challenge due to the large number of degrees of freedom they exhibit, which causes their configuration space to be infinite-dimensional \cite{zhu2022challenges}.
 To overcome this challenge, current approaches to cloth manipulation resort to learning or extracting representations.
 For instance, some methods use particle-based representations such as graphs or meshes to discretize the cloth and approximate their dynamics \cite{lin2022learning, longhini2022edo}, while others focus on learning latent representations to reduce the dimensionality of the configuration space and enable planning \cite{lippi2022enabling, hoque2021visuospatial}.

 In this context of garment manipulation, the actions are usually defined as pick-place locations on the garment, either by extracting landmarks from images \cite{gustavsson2022cloth, Schulman2013tracking, elbrechter2012folding} or by selecting nodes of the graph representations.
-However, since the representations are extracted from data on a particular class of garments, the learned policies and plans typically fail to generalize to unseen shapes, sizes, colors, or properties.
-To enable generalization it then becomes necessary to collect a large amount of data for each class, as well as to supervise and possibly modify the actions of the robot when deploying these models in unseen conditions.
-Furthermore, most folding methods assume lifting the cloth to a predefined height to complete the folding action \cite{lippi2022augment, avigal2022speedfolding}.
-A downside of performing such actions is that the final configuration of the garment will vary considerably in relation to the trajectory of the pick-place action and also according to differences in size and properties of the garment \cite{petrik2019feedback}.
+However, since the representations are extracted from data on a particular class of garments, the learned policies and plans typically fail to generalize to unseen shapes, sizes, colors, or properties \cite{petrik2019feedback}.
+Furthermore, most folding methods assume lifting the cloth to a predefined height to complete the folding action \cite{lippi2022augment, avigal2022speedfolding} as most of the interfaces to collect folding actions do not include the possibility to vary the height or the trajectory.
+However, the final configuration of the garment varies considerably in relation to different heights of the pick-place actions.
+It is then important to include this information in the data collection process.

-Generalizing to these different conditions is usually not addressed by current approaches and may require a large number of expert demonstrations, hindering robots from becoming completely autonomous in cloth manipulation.
+To enable generalization it is necessary to collect a large number of expert demonstrations for each class of garments, as well as to supervise and possibly modify the actions of the robot when deploying these models in unseen conditions.
 This motivates the framework proposed in this paper, which is explained in detail in the following section.